Central Rama 2: Overview

 The shopping center has a total of five floors.
 The shopping center is located on the main highway south of Bangkok in a rapidly expanding and densely populated residential area.
 The plaza has a retail shopping center, a Central Department Store, a supermarket, a food court, a 38-lane bowling alley and a 9-screen cinema multiplex.

+Facilities

+The project is located on the highway connecting to the South and in a residential area that is continuously expanding.
+It is composed of shops, the Central Department Store, a supermarket, a food court, and a popular entertainment center.